-Galloway & Pierce uses the term Delivery Partners to refer to organisations engaged within programmes or projects to perform work or provide services.
-This may include contractors, subcontractors, suppliers, service providers, operators, or other parties contributing to delivery outcomes.
-The term is used broadly to accomodate differences in delivery models, organisational structures, and industry practice across sectors.
+Galloway & Pierce uses the term Delivery Organisation to refer to organisations engaged within programmes or projects to deliver contracted works or services.
+This may include managing contractors, principal contractors, subcontractors, service providers, operators, or other entities involved in project delivery.
+The term is used broadly to reflect differences in delivery models, contractual arrangements, and industry practice across sectors.

-Galloway & Pierce uses the term Clients to refer to organisations accountable for programme or project delivery and oversight.
-This may include public-sector bodies, asset owners, developers, Tier 1 contractors, or corporate organisations, and may span project, PMO, delivery, commercial, or procurement functions.
-While terminology is standardised here for clarity, all engagements are aligned to the operational, commercial, and contractual context of each programme or project.
+Galloway & Pierce uses the term Clients to refer to organisations with whom we contract directly.
+In most engagements, this is the delivery organisation responsible for managing awarded works.
+Depending on programme structure, engagements may also involve public-sector bodies, asset owners, or developers.
+While terminology is standardised here for clarity, all engagements are aligned to the operational and contractual context of each programme or project.

 Do you have a reliable, consistent view of performance and compliance across all delivery partners?
 For many organisations, disconnected systems and self-reported data make visibility difficult, leaving leadership uncertain about where risk or non-compliance actually sits.

-By making delivery interactions, dependencies, and points of overlap visible, we help teams coordinate more effectively and create clearer, more intentional pathways for delivery, supplier participation, and broader impact.
+Rather than introducing new platforms or strategies, we work within existing project environments — helping teams coordinate more effectively while creating clearer, more intentional pathways for delivery, participation, and broader impact.

 Building stronger regional economies requires investment in the delivery ecosystems that underpin projects and programmes.
 At Galloway & Pierce, we focus not only on strengthening how suppliers are connected and engaged— but also on ensuring delivery environments are visible, understood, and ready to operate effectively.